shu251/tagseq-qiime2-snakemake/README.md

 ```

 ## Create required files for input into QIIME2 and snakemake
-The ```write-manifest.R` script will input the list of fastq files it finds in ```raw_data/` to generate a QIIME2 specific manifest file (manifest.txt), a list of SRR IDs extracted from the SraRunInfo.csv file, and a list of sample IDs.
+The ```write-manifest.R``` script will input the list of fastq files it finds in ```raw_data/``` to generate a QIIME2 specific manifest file (manifest.txt) and a text file with the SRR ID list for input into snakemake and a corresponding list of sample names.
 ```
 # Run R script
 Rscript write-manifest.R